simonegymondo/GymondoBackendTest/README.md

 * The subscriptions that belong to the users;
 * The expiration date of each subscription.

-You are also asked to create the foollowing endpoints:
+You are also asked to create the following endpoints:

 * Fetch a single user by id;
 * Fetch all the subscriptions that belong to a given user.